Best Water Leak Alarms for Floods & Emergencies

 You can find a lot of uses for devices that make a lot of noise when they get wet.
 There is a wide range of uses for water alarms.
 You can make it alarm when it detects a specific amount of accumulating rain, when your rain collection barrels are full, or when a ditch becomes full of water.

-Using ice and a little bit of math you can also make a timer.
+Using ice and a little bit of math, you can also make a timer.
 Your alarm will go off after the ice melts and the water touches the alarm.

 You can also use one as an impromptu tripwire alarm.
 With the ability to detect water and get very loud (or even send notifications), you can get creative in your survival solutions.